apicraftsf/hackathon2016/README.md

    somewhere in the title of the pull and then open it.
 Please mention the organizing team somewhere in the body with something like `/cc
    @apicraftsf/hackathon2016`.

+## Subject API
+For this event we'll concentrate on the [GitHub Gist API](https://developer.github.com/v3/gists/) You can concentrate on either improving parts of the API Design itself (resources, methods, parameters) or on the Developer Experience (Documentation, Code examples, Mock/Sandbox).
+Here are some ideas as food for thought:
+* Describe part of the API in your assigned format so others can edit/modify it and documentation can be rendered
+* Improve the way editing (`PATCH`) a Gist works
+* Improve the way starring works
+* Change to a standard media type like [HAL](http://stateless.co/hal_specification.html)/[CJ](http://amundsen.com/media-types/collection/)/[Siren](https://github.com/kevinswiber/siren)
+* Add code examples in various languages (hint: look for an automated way)
+* Precise definition of parameters and request/response schemas
+* Define error conditions (see how DRY you can get with this)
+* Add Search functionality (Just to the API definition)
+* Create a mock or sandbox so consumers can play with the API (Can you use your API definition to drive this?)
+* Make links in responses more understandable, easier to use (Think Rels)

 ## API Toolsets